dblhlx/PyBSASeq/README.md

 - popstrct – population structure; three choices available: F2 for an F2 population, RIL for a population of recombinant inbred lines, or BC for a backcross population
 - fbsize – the number of individuals in the first bulk
 - sbsize – the number of individuals in the second bulk
-- slidingWindowSize - the size of the sliding window.
+- slidingWindowSize - the size of the sliding window in base pair.
 The default value is 2000000

 The default cutoff p-value for identifying ltaSNPs from the SNP dataset is 0.01 (alpha), the default cutoff p-value for identifying ltaSNPs from the simulated dataset is 0.1 (smalpha).
 These values can be changed using the following options: